digitallinguistics/API/README.md

 ## I. About the Database

-### Types of Resources in the Database
+### Resources
 The DLx database contains several types of resources, such as texts, lexicons, and media.
 There are separate URLs for accessing each type of resource in the database, shown below.
 The DLx API allows users to perform various operations on these resources, depending on the type of resource and whether the user and the application have permission to perform that operation.
 For example, a user may add a text to the database or, if they have `Owner` permission for that text, update or delete that text.

 Each item in the database must be formatted according to the Digital Linguistics (DLx) data format.
 This is a standard format in JSON for exchanging linguistic data on the web.
 You can read more about this format [here][4].
 If the user requests to add a resource to the database that is improperly formatted, the request returns an error and the resource is not uploaded.

 Some types of resources contain subitems that may also be accessed with the API.
 For example, texts contain phrases, so a user may request one or more phrases from a text, rather than having to request the entire text at once.

-### IDs
+#### Resource Properties
-Each resource in the database is given a unique ID which cannot be altered or set by your application.
-If you attempt to create a new document with an `id` property, the API will return an error.
-(If you are just updating a document, however, including the `id` property will not throw an error.)
+- **IDs (`id`):** Each resource in the database is given a unique ID which cannot be altered or set by your application.
+If you attempt to create a new resource with an `id` property, the API will return an error.
+(If you are just updating a resource, however, including the `id` property will not throw an error.)
 If your application needs to maintain its own set of IDs, it is recommended that you use the `cid` (Client ID) property for that purpose.

-### Empty Properties
+- **ETag (`_etag`):** Each resource in the database has an `_etag` property.
+It is important not to change or delete this property, since it is used by the database to determine if you have the most up-to-date version of the resource.
+If you attempt to update or delete a resource with a missing or incorrect `_etag` property, a `412: Precondition Failed` error will be returned.

-If a property of a resource is empty (i.e. an empty string, array, or object), it will often be removed when it is added to the database.
+- **Empty Properties:** If a property of a resource is empty (i.e. an empty string, array, or object), it will often be removed when it is added to the database.
 This helps keep the size of the files in the database relatively small.
 So if you save a resource with a `"myProperty": ""` attribute to the database, and then retrieve that resource from the database, the `myProperty` attribute will be undefined.

 ### Permissions
 Every resource in the database is given a set of permissions specifying who is allowed to view, edit, add/delete, or change permissions for that resource.
 There are three types of permissions that a user can have: